marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

-Two atoms are equal if they have the same name.
+Two symbols are equal if they have the same name.